Last Updated on

 How to Prevent Your Kids From Getting Worms?

 Prevention is always better than treatment.
-There are several ways through which your kid can get infected by intestinal worms such as playing in infested dirt, grass, and sand or by consuming food from unhygienic places or by coming in contact with people who are already infested with worms.
-Below are few points of prevention against worms:
+There are several ways through which your kid can get infected by intestinal worms such as playing in infested dirt, grass, and sand, consuming food from unhygienic places or by coming in contact with people who are already infested with worms.
+Below are a few points of prevention against worms:

 - Make sure that your kids wash their hands properly with soap before consuming anything.

 - Wash fruits or vegetables properly before eating, and also make sure that whatever you consume is not infested with worms.

 - Prevent your kids from playing barefoot in mud, sand, grass or other outdoor places.